Students with autism enjoy sensory-friendly ballet performance

 The goal is to give families an enjoyable experience instead of a stressful one.

-“The main theme of it is that learning is fun,” said Ade.
+“The main theme of it is that learning is fun,” Ade said.

 An activity some may take for granted, others cherish.